usc-isi-i2/kgtk/docs/transform/calc.md

   --presorted [True|False]
                         If true, the input file is presorted for --group-by.
                         (default=False).
+  --filter [True|False]
+                        When --filter=True, and a boolean operation is specified, records for which the result is False will not be written to the output stream.
+Also, --into is optional when --filter is provided. (default=False).

   -v [optional True|False], --verbose [optional True|False]
                         Print additional progress messages (default=False).